-Here, we'll sum up what they've talked about, so read on!
+Here, we'll sum up what they've discussed, so read on!

 Automation, over and over